George N. Kates: Harvard, Oxford and Hollywood

 After a year working in New York City, Kates enrolled at Harvard College in the fall of 1920 to study History and Fine Arts.
-There he was taught and mentored by Paul Sachs, Director of the Fogg Art Museum, as well as by Roger Merriman.
+There he was taught and mentored by Paul Sachs, director of the Fogg Art Museum, and Roger Merriman.
 Kates joined the Liberal Club and formed a close friendship with Henry Sayles Francis (later Curator of Cleveland Museum of Art) and a number of other prominent students of the arts.
-As Henry Francis notes in a letter to Fergus Bordewich: “We both belonged to the Liberal Club where we lunched continuously with a group whom we kept contact most of our lives…certainly for me my roommate Alexander Mackay-Smith, fellow art majors, Henry-Russell Hitchcock, and his [Kates’] roommate, George Kauf Keiser; Charles Poletti, later Lieutenant Governor of New York and John Caddington, today a distinguished genealogist; and among other members Virgil Thompson, his friend Briggs Buchanan, and Henry Wadsworth Longfellow Dana."
+As Henry Sayles Francis notes in a letter to Fergus Bordewich: “We both belonged to the Liberal Club where we lunched continuously with a group whom we kept contact most of our lives…certainly for me, my roommate Alexander Mackay-Smith, fellow art majors Henry-Russell Hitchcock, and his [Kates’] roommate, George Kauf Keiser; Charles Poletti, later Lieutenant Governor of New York and John Caddington, today a distinguished genealogist; and among other members Virgil Thompson, his friend Briggs Buchanan, and Henry Wadsworth Longfellow Dana."

 Kates was a success personally and academically at Harvard, graduating summa cum laude in 1922.
-For a brief while he stayed on as a teaching assistant, and then in the fall of 1923 was accepted as a postgraduate student at Oxford University where he began a doctoral course in the development of French Renaissance Art.
+For a brief while he stayed on as a teaching assistant, and then in the fall of 1923 was accepted as a postgraduate student at Oxford University, where he began a doctoral course in the development of French Renaissance Art.
 His studies, out of necessity, required more time spent on the continent than in Britain, and he spent several years in the Paris archives and on tours of Italian and French museums, castles, and churches, tracing the spread of new ideas in art from 15th century Italy to France.
 He had great trouble completing the written portion of his work and he returned to Harvard in 1926 with little to show for his efforts.
 Disillusioned by the prospect of a modestly paid university position and with having to teach, as opposed to do research, Kates sought better paying work.
 Through his Harvard connections Kates was introduced to Adolph Zukor, head of Paramount Pictures and was hired as a cultural consultant to assist with the accuracy of European movie productions.

 In 1927 Hollywood California was geographically isolated and once there Kates felt the loss of his friends, the cultural world of Europe and the East Coast.
 His work there consisted of selection of settings for filming, props and costumes appropriate to European settings.
 Paramount was in the process of producing a number of French and German pieces in order to broaden their offerings.
 Kates worked closely with European actors brought over for some of the productions who spoke no English.
 He became familiar with many of the stars of the late 1920s and early 1930s such as Clara Bow, Ester Ralston, Olga Baclanova and Buddy Rodgers.
 Paramount’s Long Island studio in 1931, the East Coast operations were closed down and Kates was left jobless in the midst of the Depression.